snekboss/JustBlade/JustBlade/Assets/Scripts/DocumentationMainPage.md

 After making sure you have means of working with an archived file, follow the rest of the instructions below.

 \section install_steps Installation Steps

-Visit the download page of the game: https://bigsnack.itch.io/melee-tournament

 Download the game's .zip file, and then follow the instructions below: